 What is Regulation F?

-Regulation F is a set of rules issued by the Consumer Financial Protection Bureau (CFPB) that govern how debt collectors interact with consumers.
-It was created in 2013 to update and clarify the Fair Debt Collection Practices Act (FDCPA), which was originally passed in 1977.
+The Consumer Financial Protection Bureau (CFPB) drafted Regulation F, a set of rules that govern how debt collectors interact with consumers.
+The CFPB created these rules in 2013 to update and clarify the Fair Debt Collection Practices Act (FDCPA).

 What does Regulation F provide?